worsco/ocp4-fluentd-kinesis-streams/README.md

 Red Hat OpenShift 4.3 provides the capability to fork log output to the internal Elastic and to another fluentd instance.
 To do so, you have to stand up a custom fluentd (and install the AWS plugins) and configure the stock fluentd to forward to the external fluentd using the fluentd-secure-forwarder method.

-### Externally Hosted fluentd forwarder
+### Externally Hosted fluentd-secure-forwarder

-The following URL contains a design to stand up an external fluented forwarder as stand-alone.
+The following URL contains a design to stand up an external fluentd-secure-forwarder as stand-alone.

 http://v1.uncontained.io/playbooks/operationalizing/secure-forward-splunk.html

-### Hosted fluentd-forwarder within OpenShift
+### fluentd-secure-forwarder within OpenShift

-After considering standing up a single VM, it was decided to host the fluentd-forwarder within OpenShift.
+After considering standing up a single VM, it was decided to host the fluentd-secure-forwarder within OpenShift.
 This design will allow scaling the pod for high availability as well as scaling under CPU load.

 ### Base Image